-For those not in national lockdown, there are some destinations it's possible to travel to, right now, without the need for quarantine on arrival.
-They even have bars, restaurants and tourist attractions open and no curfew.
+Hoping that summer 2021 might be better than 2020?
+It’s difficult to see how it could be worse.
+For those not in national lockdown, there are some destinations it's possible to travel to at the moment.
+They even have bars, restaurants and tourist attractions open and few curfews.

 It's best to check the latest travel restrictions for each country in Europe before booking.

 With a mixture of non-European and EU countries on offer, all your needs are covered by this blazing hot list of holiday destinations.

 Where can I fly to right now?

 Croatia is lauded for its clear blue coastlines (even if most of the beaches are rocky rather than sandy), and boasts more than 1,000 beautiful islands for you to visit.